almosr/preic/README.md

 processes the same line more than 100 times and still not finished with the labels then it throws an error because most likely the labels are replacing each other in an infinite recursion.

+### Controlling file pre-processing

+More sophisticated projects require specific rules that fine-control the included source code files.
+Modern compilers offer a number of features, like conditional compiling which help setting up a well-defined project structure that is producing a number of outputs reliably without source code changes.

 #### Including files

 Nobody likes looking at long source code, it is hard to understand and maintain.
 Breaking up the source code into